codurance/site/_posts/2017-10-09-functional-calisthenics.md

 ### Expected Outcome
 **Use of functional composition.**
 Currying and partial function usage.
-Functions with the form *function T -> T*.

 # The Conclusion
 We have started to use them on katas.
 They force us to think about how we are coding and force us to move away from our standard OOP mentality.
 At the moment we see them as a good way to improve our skills.

+Of course, this represents the second iteration that we did of the rules.
+And it is possible that at some point they change.
+Don't hesitate to contact us to improve them.

+We will be adding a pdf version with the rules and we will be showing some code in the near future.